Djokovic–Nadal rivalry: 2010 US Open final

-Nadal needed this title to complete his Golden Career Slam, creating much hype before the tournament.
-Even more so when he would have to face Djokovic who had an excellent record on this surface.
-Nadal had perfected his serve to the point where it became his most dangerous weapon.
-He ended up winning the match and becoming the fourth man in the Open Era (after Rod Laver, Andre Agassi, and Roger Federer) to complete a Career Grand Slam and the second man in the open era to complete a Career Golden Slam after Andre Agassi.
+Nadal needed to win the 2010 US Open to complete the Career Golden Slam; this generated much anticipation before the tournament, even more so when he would have to face Djokovic in the final, the Serb having an excellent record on this hard court surface.
+Nadal improved his serve significantly in 2010, and by this tournament it had become a powerful weapon.
+He ultimately won the match in four sets (6-4, 5-7, 6-4, 6-2), becoming the fourth man in the Open Era (after Rod Laver, Andre Agassi, and Roger Federer) to complete a Career Grand Slam and the second man in the open era to complete a Career Golden Slam, after Agassi.
 Furthermore, Nadal became the fifth man in the Open Era to win three of the four grand slams in the same year.

+2011 Miami Masters final

+The match was the second time in which Nadal and Djokovic met in 2011, after having met a fortnight earlier in the Indian Wells final.
+Nadal was attempting to win the Miami Masters for the first time in his career, while Djokovic looked to keep his 23-match winning streak alive.
+Nadal, ranked No. 1, took the first set 6–4.
+Djokovic, No. 2, fought back and prevailed in three sets, winning the last set in a tiebreak 7–6(7–4), with the match having lasted 3 hours and 22 minutes.
+The final is considered to be one of the greatest in Miami Masters history, praised for its intensity and quality.

 2011 Wimbledon final

 The 2011 Wimbledon final would put the world No. 1 ranked and defending champion Nadal against the No. 2 ranked Djokovic who was looking for his first Wimbledon title.
 Nadal, on a 20-match winning streak at the All England Club, was favoured by many to win despite Djokovic coming into the match with four finals victories over Nadal during the year.
-However, with a four set victory, Djokovic became the first Serbian man to win Wimbledon and for the first time overtook Nadal for the No. 1 ranking.
+However, with a four set victory, Djokovic became the first Serbian man to win Wimbledon and overtook Nadal for the No. 1 ranking the next day.

 2011 US Open final

 The 2011 US Open final had Nadal as the defending champion after defeating Djokovic the prior year but with Djokovic having defeated Nadal in five finals including a victory over Nadal in the Wimbledon final earlier in the year, expectations were high on Djokovic to win his first US Open title.
 In a match lasting 4 hours and 10 minutes, Djokovic defeated Nadal for a sixth consecutive finals victory over Nadal.
-With the win, Djokovic became the sixth man in the open era to win three of the four majors in the same year.
+With the win, Djokovic became the sixth man in the Open Era to win three of the four majors in the same year.
+The match is praised for being representative of their gladiatorial battles, with the third set being seen as one of the greatest sets of tennis ever.